 Meanwhile I can’t say enough good things about “Arrival”, the movie, except to reiterate how its themes of communication, understanding, and science in the face of dangerously irrational fear and prejudice have become only more important and potent with every passing awful day.

-Scott Rudin, Denzel Washington and Todd Black, Producers – 4 noms in total:
+Scott Rudin, Denzel Washington and Todd Black, Producers – 4 noms in total (one win):

 Picture – Actor – Supporting Actress – Adapted Screenplay

 I had the thrill and the privilege of seeing Denzel Washington and Viola Davis perform their Tony winning and now Oscar nominated roles in “Fences” live on stage.
 It was brilliant when revived on Broadway and it’s brilliant now brought to cinema, one of the great stage-to screen adaptations of one the American Theater’s masterpieces.
 August Wilson (posthumously nominated for adapted screenplay) created a 10 play cycle about indelible individuals, about the African American experience, about America, each play set in a different decade of the 20th century – an achievement that puts him on the US Playwriting Mount Rushmore right next to Miller, O’Neill, Williams and Albee.
 “Fences”, which takes place in the 1950’s, was the first of the cycle to be produced on Broadway, but with this year’s revival of “Jitney”, all ten will have been staged on the Great White Way.
 And soon all ten will have been filmed.
 After directing “Fences”, Denzel Washington has made a deal with HBO to produce movies of the other nine.